KasparEtter/ef1p/pages/email/email.md

   </figure>

   Only Apple Mail produces an encoding in which the recipient sees what the sender entered.
-  Thunderbird and Gmail recognize that the user entered an Encoded-Word but instead of escaping it, they decode and re-encode the user-provided string.
+  Thunderbird and Gmail recognize that the user entered an Encoded-Word, but instead of escaping it, they decode and re-encode the user-provided string.
-  Outlook.com also recognizes that the user entered an Encoded-Word but then only lowercases the [character set](#character-encoding).
+  Outlook.com also recognizes that the user entered an Encoded-Word but then only lowercases the [character set](#character-encoding). 🤷‍♂️
 - What the standard [does say](https://tools.ietf.org/html/rfc2047#section-7)
   is that compliant mail clients must ensure that all words which begin with `=?` and end with `?=` are valid Encoded-Words.
   So what happens if you enter `=?Hello?=` in the subject line?
   Only Apple Mail encodes this as `=?us-ascii?B?PT9IZWxsbz89?=`.
-  Thunderbird, Gmail, Outlook.com, and Yahoo Mail leave the string as is and therefore don't conform to [RFC 2047](https://tools.ietf.org/html/rfc2047).
+  Thunderbird, Gmail, Outlook.com, and Yahoo Mail leave the string as is and thus don't conform to [RFC 2047](https://tools.ietf.org/html/rfc2047).
 - [RFC 5322](https://tools.ietf.org/html/rfc5322#section-3.2.2) states that
   runs of whitespace are to be interpreted as a single space character in structured header fields.
   The [`Subject`](https://tools.ietf.org/html/rfc5322#section-3.6.5), however, is an unstructured header field,